jagrvargen/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 8. sum_listint.c - Returns the sum of all the data (n) of a listint_t linked list.

 9. insert_nodeint.c - Inserts a new node at a given position.

+10. delete_nodeint.c - Deletes the node at given index of a listint_t linked list.